 - Accommodation in twin-share rooms with private facilities in 4-5-star hotels.

 - All meals indicated in the tour itinerary, where: B=breakfast, L=lunch & D=evening meal

 - Drinks at welcome and farewell meals.
 Other meals may not have drinks included

 - Bottled water during excursions

 - Transportation by air-conditioned coach

-- Airport-hotel transfers if travelling on the ASA 'designated' flights

-- Porterage at hotels and airports
+- Porterage at hotels (where available: not all hotels provide porterage)

 - Internal airfare Day 18: Ankara Istanbul

 - Lecture and site-visit program

 - Tour Handbook

 - Entrance fees to museums and monuments

-- Local guide in Turkey
+- Local guide in Türkiye

 - Use of audio headsets during site visits

-- Tips for the coach driver, local guides and restaurants for included meals.
+- Tips for the coach driver, local guides and restaurants for included meals